BillyBSig/Data-Science--Project-Code/README.md

     - Analyze and visualize sentiment from customer reviews on Yelp data.
 We can find out what businesses are popular and how customers respond to their experiences.

 ### Minor Project
-- Customer Predictions and Discount Suggestions (Bahasa)
+- Customer Predictions and Suggestions (Bahasa)